MeshWorld India Logo MeshWorld.

 ALTER TABLE events SET (

-autovacuum_analyze_scale_factor = 0.005, -- analyze when 0.5% rows changed
+autovacuum_analyze_scale_factor = 0.005,

 );

-For large tables (millions of rows), the default autovacuum_vacuum_scale_factor = 0.2 means autovacuum doesn’t trigger until 20% of rows are dead — that’s 200,000 dead rows on a 1M-row table before vacuum kicks in.
+For large tables (millions of rows), the default autovacuum_vacuum_scale_factor = 0.2 means autovacuum doesn’t trigger until 20% of rows are dead.
+On a 1M-row table, that’s 200,000 dead rows before vacuum kicks in.
 Setting scale_factor = 0.01 makes it trigger at 10,000 dead rows instead.

 FAQ

-Check EXPLAIN (ANALYZE, BUFFERS) output.
-High disk reads (Buffers: read=N) means I/O-bound — consider increasing shared_buffers (typically set to 25% of RAM) or adding faster storage.
-High execution time with cache hits means CPU-bound — look at parallelism (max_parallel_workers_per_gather) or query optimization.
+How do I know if my server is CPU-bound or I/O-bound?
+Check EXPLAIN (ANALYZE, BUFFERS).
+High disk reads means I/O-bound — increase shared_buffers (typically 25% of RAM) or add faster storage.
+High execution time with cache hits means CPU-bound — look at parallelism or query optimization.
 On the OS level, iostat -x 1 and top show whether the bottleneck is disk or CPU.

+Is it safe to run ANALYZE on a production table?
 Yes.
-ANALYZE takes only a brief share lock on the table, doesn’t block reads or writes, and completes quickly even on large tables (it samples, not a full scan).
-VACUUM is also safe and non-blocking in its default form.
-VACUUM FULL, however, takes an exclusive lock and rebuilds the entire table — avoid it on production during business hours.
+ANALYZE takes only a brief share lock, doesn’t block reads or writes, and completes quickly (it samples, not a full scan).
+VACUUM is also safe in its default form.
+VACUUM FULL takes an exclusive lock — avoid it on production during business hours.